Local Development Server

 Data persistence

-By default, data is stored in memory and cleared when the server stops.
-Perfect for quick tests and experimentation.
+By default, data is stored in memory and cleared when the server stops:

 backend server